The Folly: second arc

 One eyeless corpse washed ashore from a wreck

-One only known by an arm and a leg
+One known in full by an arm and a leg

 One with a gun by himself in the woods